mwarning/trigger/docs/documentation.md

 Trigger reads the door status from the text returned of the HTTPS query, SSH command or MQTT server.
 You can set a regular expression for the `Reply Pattern (locked)` and `Reply Pattern (unlocked)` settings.
 The default values are `LOCKED` and `UNLOCKED`.
 The complete return message is always displayed in the App for a short time (with possible HTML elements stripped and truncated if needed).

-An example of a regular expression pattern is `state"\s*:\s*"open`.
-This would match a part of a typical reponse that is in JSON format.
+An example of a regular expression pattern is `"state"\s*:\s*"open"`.
+This would match a part of a typical JSON response.

 ## Auto-Select/Limit Door By SSID